notimetoplay/ascii-mapper/README.md

 1. It uses square tiles, so you can estimate distances well.
 2. It doesn't deal in color, to keep it abstract and distraction-free.

+ASCII Mapper started out as a quick-and-dirty online prototype.
+As of 17 August 2019, there's also a desktop version offering more features.

 But how will I know what all the symbols mean?
 ----------------------------------------------